Mohamed-Ali7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **File 2-groups:** prints all the groups the current user is part of.
 **Filel 3-new_owner:** changes the owner of the file hello to the user betty.
 **File 4-empty:** creates an empty file called hello.
+**File 5-execute:** adds execute permission to the owner of the file hello.